sejun-ahn/Thermal-Gaussian-main/README.md

 For OMMG version:

-Switch to the OMMG branch of this project because the code is different from the MSMG and MFTG versions
+Switch to the OMMG branch of this project because the code is different from the MSMG and MFTG versions, and reinstall submodules/diff-gaussian-rasterization.

 - `train_MSMG.py` → **Multiple Single-Modal Gaussians (MSMG)**
 - `train_MFTG.py` → **Multimodal Fine-Tuning Gaussians (MFTG)**